 The West Springfield Government Center offers residents and not-for-profit community groups in Fairfax County the opportunity to reserve (for free) meeting space in the Community Room.
 This room can hold up to 60 people and contains one podium, a projection screen, a white board, and a television equipped with cable and a VCR.
 Authorized uses of this room include meetings, conferences, seminars, lectures, civil ceremonies, and debates (it is not available for parties, showers, etc.).

-All organizations wishing to reserve the Community Room must complete an application, available at the link below, and e-mail, fax, or send via

-U.S. Mail to Supervisor Herrity's Office.
+All organizations wishing to reserve the Community Room must complete an application, available at the link below, and e-mail or fax it to Supervisor Herrity's Office.
 It is recommended that you first call the office to determine if your desired date/time is available.

-Once you have sent in your completed form, please call and reservation at 703-451-8873 or e-mail the office at
+Once you have sent in your completed form, please call and confirm your reservation at 703-451-8873 or e-mail the office at